-Inflatable kayaks are also called airkayaks, which are usually made of PVC or a woven fabric coated in rubber.
+Inflatable kayaks are also called airkayaks, which are usually made of PVC or a woven fabric coated in rubber or PVC.
 In a inflatable kayak, air is pumped into the boat chambers with the help of an air pump.

 For an inflatable an air pump is used to inflate air into the chambers of the boat.
 Depending on the material used for the kayak, it is possible to inflate more or less air into the chambers, which has an impact on the operating pressure.
 The more pressure the air chamber has, the better its stiffness and driving characteristics.
 Kayaks with a high operating pressure are mostly the ones that can be found in the higher priced segment.

-Meanwhile there are a large number of manufacturers on the market, such as Advanced Elements, Sea Eagle, Aquaglide, Aqua Marina, BIC, Blueborn, Bestways, Innova (Gumotex), Grabner, Sevylor, Itiwit, Intex and many others.
+Meanwhile there are a large number of manufacturers on the market, such as Advanced Elements, Sea Eagle, Aquaglide, Aqua Marina, BIC, Blueborn, Bestways, Gumotex (Innova in the USA), Grabner, Sevylor, Itiwit, Intex and many others.
 Advanced Elements is the market leader of high quality inflatable kayaks in the USA, and has been experiencing increasing popularity in other countries as well.
 The American manufacturer has some kayaks with very good driving characteristics in its product range.
 The target group of these brands are beginners as well as ambitious paddlers.

 Another big brand of inflatable kayaks is Intex, which offers the cheapest inflatable kayaks on the market.
 A 1-person inflatable kayak (Intex Challenger K1) is already available for under $100.
 The target group are beginners who want to paddle on a lake or beach in good weather and who are looking for some relaxation on the water.
 The situation is similar with the inflatable kayaks from Sevylor and Itiwit.
 In contrast to the Intex kayaks, these boats have a slightly higher air pressure and are a little more robust due to the textile coating.
 Meanwhile Itiwit also offers inflatable touring kayaks (Itiwit x500), and replaces the textile cover of its new beginner models with a boat skin made of PVC coated polyester fabric (e.g. Itiwit x100).